-What is it like to be a project engineer?
+What is it like to work at BOND?
 What type of work do you do?

 I work for BOND’s Civil & Utility division, based out of the New Haven, Connecticut office.
 We do a lot of utility upgrades and electrical substation work.
 A typical day for me is assisting the superintendents, coordinating the crews and tracking daily activity on the jobsite.
 It’s not a normal office job.
 Some days I’m interfacing with the project teams or coordinating deliveries.
 I’m outside a lot which I really enjoy.
 However, there are times I’m doing work such as QA/QC and planning the schedule for the next day.
 You have to be able to multi-task , be quick on your feet and flexible in adapting your time for what’s needed on the project.